EPO designated or elected

 Additional official fee for late payment

-If the 3rd annual official fee is not paid on time, it may still be paid with an additional official fee within a period of 6 months (R51(2) EPC).
+If the 3rd-year official fee is not paid on time, it may still be paid with an additional official fee within a period of 6 months (R51(2) EPC).

-Where the due date for payment of the third annual official fee has expired, the 31-month period triggers the period for payment with an additional official fee (extending the 31-month period if it falls on a day when one of the EPO’s offices is closed, as it is a composite period, J1/89 and Guidelines A-X 5.2.4).
+If the due date for payment of the third-year official fee has expired, the 31-month period triggers the period for payment with an additional official fee (by extending the 31-month period if it falls on a day when one of the EPO offices is closed, as it is a composite period, J1/89 and Guidelines A-X 5.2.4).

-Where the due date for payment of the third annual official fee has not yet expired, the calculation of the 6-month period is carried out as usual, i.e., using the « ultimo-ultimo » principle described in the article on payment of annual fees.
+If the due date for payment of the third-year official fee has not yet expired, the calculation of the 6-month period is carried out as usual, i.e., using the « ultimo-ultimo » principle described in the article on payment of annual fees.

 Sanction